Takaisin Tulosta

 Summary

 A Cochrane review «Lifestyle interventions for the treatment of women with gestational diabetes»1 «Brown J, Alwan NA, West J et al. Lifestyle interve...»1 included 15 studies with a total of 4501 women and 3768 infants.
-The lifestyle interventions included a wide variety of components such as education, diet, exercise and self-monitoring of blood glucose.
-The control group included usual antenatal care or diet alone.
-There was no clear evidence of a difference between lifestyle intervention and control groups for the risk of hypertensive disorders of pregnancy (pre-eclampsia), caesarean section, development of type 2 diabetes, perineal trauma/tearing, or induction of labour «Lifestyle interventions versus control - Maternal outcomes...»1.
+The lifestyle interventions included a wide variety of components such as education, diet, and exercise.
+There was no clear evidence of a difference between lifestyle intervention and control groups (usual care or diet alone) for the risk of hypertensive disorders of pregnancy (pre-eclampsia), caesarean section, development of type 2 diabetes, perineal trauma/tearing, or induction of labour «Lifestyle interventions versus control - Maternal outcomes...»1.
 More women in the lifestyle intervention group had met postpartum weight goals one year after birth than in the control group «Lifestyle interventions versus control - Maternal outcomes...»1.
 Lifestyle interventions were associated with a reduction in the risk of being born large-for-gestational age (LGA) «Lifestyle versus control - Neonatal and later outcomes...»2.
 There was a trend for lower birthweight, neonatal fat mass, and the incidence of macrosomia in the lifestyle intervention group «Lifestyle versus control - Neonatal and later outcomes...»2.

 Table 1.
 Lifestyle interventions versus control - Maternal outcomes